craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 See *wall of force*

 #### Magical Bean
-Traditionally, Magical Beans are used to store Weave Potentia, but they are valued as tokens of friendship between Alchemists and also provide novel although potentially dangerous entertainment when planted.
+Traditionally, Magical Beans are used to store Weave Potentia, but they are valued as tokens of friendship between Alchemists and also provide novel although potentially dangerous entertainment when planted and watered.

 ## Powders
 #### Alchemical / Magical Chalk